Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_git_and_github.md

 * **resolve** - The action of fixing up manually what a failed automatic [merge](https://git-scm.com/docs/gitglossary#def_merge) left behind.

 * **revision** - Synonym for [commit](https://git-scm.com/docs/gitglossary#def_commit) (the noun).

 * * *

-## General Overview: How to Contribute Code

-1. If you do not have your own github account, sign up for one.

-2. Visit the home page for this repository and click "Fork" at the upper-right.
-This will create a repository within your github space that is a clone of this original.

-3. Clone your fork down to your development environment.
-Or if you have already cloned Islandora-Collaboration-Group/icg_csv_import, you can change the remote [instructions](https://help.github.com/articles/changing-a-remote-s-url/).

-4. Work on your local code, make changes, commit your changes, push back up to your github remote etc.

-5. You can keep your fork updated from the ICG master [using this technique](http://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository)

-6. When you believe your work is ready for prime time, on your github repository, click the "Create Pull Request" button.
-Select Islandora-Collaboration-Group/icg_csv_import:master branch as the target.
-Describe the work you have done and what problem it solves.

-7. Other "watchers" on this repository will be notified of your pull request.
-They can merge it into their own forks and test it.

-8. Testers might have feedback for you and comment on the pull request.
-You might want to make changes and either withdraw your pull request or update it.

-9. Once we are satisfied that your work should be committed to the master branch, the pull request will be merged and closed.

-* * *